EduardoDestefani/micropython-samples/uPyBodyTempIR/README.md

 ------------------------------------------------------------------

 # What was done

-With the latest graphical user interface software, several end user response designs have been tested.
+### With the latest graphical user interface software, several end user response designs have been tested.

-### With Pyboard-D
+#### With Pyboard-D
+Graphical interface code for Pyboard-D. Newer version of uPyBodyTempIR for Pyboard-D (uPyBodyTempIR-PYBD_v0.5.py), code produced for initiatives against [COVID-19](https://github.com/rcolistete/CompFis_UFES_covid19).